goofybryan/ZarDevs/README.md

 ### Model and PropertyChanged Abstractions (To be started)

 During my time I was doing some R&D development and what troubled me was the way that models and the changes that occur to them are handled.
 This came from how I normally saw them implemented.
 There is normally a base class with a dictionary that maps the property and changes and some complex code that manages this.
 What if you could take away that need on a model class and just let something else worry about that and let a model just say it's changed something.
+This one will take some time as I am busy with the others.

 [Link to repo](./Models)